 - Take intergenerational differences into account as families carve out their vacations and time together.

 - Seek understanding and tolerance.
-If one generation cannot see or understand the different viewpoint of another generation, it does little good for anyone.
+If one generation cannot see or understand the different viewpoints of another generation, it does little good for anyone.

 - Connect your parenting approach to your highest values.